Lukas-max/AuctioShop-backend/README.md

 Copy/download, run on compiler.
 Only one thing to configure is you database connection.
 Whole configuration is in Spring application.properties.

 ### Features
-- Loading data to memory - products, categories and users (with one admin account).
+- Loading data to database - products, categories and users (with one admin account).
 - Spring security - basic and JSON Web Token auth (However the active implem. is now JWT auth)
 - REST - providing endpoints for frontend app.
  * Product categories endpoint  [ GET ]